learningequality/kolibri/docs/frontend_architecture/unit_testing.rst

     });
   });

+  // Testing a UI component
+  import { render, screen } from '@testing-library/vue';
+  import Heading from './Heading.vue';

+  describe('Heading', () => {
+    it('renders a heading', async () => {
+      render(Heading, {
+        props: {
+          text: 'Hello, world!',
+        },
+      });

+      expect(screen.getByRole('heading')).toHaveTextContent('Hello, world!');
+    });
+  });

-For the frontend testing of ``Vue.js`` components, we make use of `Vue Testing Library <https://testing-library.com/docs/vue-testing-library/intro/>`__ and the associated ecosystem.
+We use `Vue Testing Library (VTL) <https://testing-library.com/docs/vue-testing-library/intro/>`__ and its associated ecosystem to test Vue components, as it allows us to test UI components in a user-centric way.

-It is based on the philosphy that “The more your tests resemble the way your software is used, the more confidence they can give you."
-Rather than dealing with instances of rendered Vue components, it allows our tests to work with actual DOM nodes in the same way the user would.
-This deals to more user centric and a better quality of tests generally, and thus we have been making efforts to use the same (in constrast to the earlier used `Vue Test Utils <https://v1.test-utils.vuejs.org/>`__).
+It is based on the philosophy that “The more your tests resemble the way your software is used, the more confidence they can give you."
+Rather than dealing with instances of rendered Vue components, it allows our tests to work with actual DOM nodes and simulate interactions the same way the user would.
+We earlier made use of `Vue Test Utils <https://v1.test-utils.vuejs.org/>`__ for the frontend testing, but have been transitioning to VTL for the same.

-If you have never worked with Vue Testing Library's (VTL) before, it is highly recommeed to the `VTL examples page <https://testing-library.com/docs/vue-testing-library/examples>`__ to see the library in action and understand it's use.
-If you're comfortable with the same, you can either:

--  Read some of the exisiting tests in Kolibri to see how we make use of the same.
--  Checkout the `test template <TODO>`__ and the `style guide <TODO>`__ to start writing your own!
+To learn more about VTL, you can check it's `examples page <https://testing-library.com/docs/vue-testing-library/examples>`__.
+You can also check out our `testing templates <./testing_layout>` and our style guide to start writing new test suites in Kolibri.

 Style Guide
 -----------